-Workers are expected to promote the safety, participation and empowerment of all Students.
-Particularly, Workers must:
+Representatives are expected to promote the safety, participation and empowerment of all Students.
+Particularly, Representatives must:

-- Promote the cultural safety, participation and empowerment of Aboriginal and Torres Strait Islander Students - Promote the culture safety, participation and empowerment of Students with culturally and/or linguistically diverse backgrounds - Promote the safety, participation and empowerment of Students with a disability - Workers should not express personal views or discriminate against any Student based on culture, race, ethnicity, disability or sexuality.
+- Promote the cultural safety, participation and empowerment of Aboriginal and Torres Strait Islander Students - Promote the culture safety, participation and empowerment of Students with culturally and/or linguistically diverse backgrounds - Promote the safety, participation and empowerment of Students with a disability - Promote the safety, participation and empowerment of Students who are otherwise vulnerable

+Representatives should not express personal views or discriminate against any Student based on culture, race, ethnicity, disability or sexuality.